-Juventus has been a force to be reckoned with for the last seasons of Serie A, and has won the last six seasons.
-And there aren’t really anything that points to that anything will change for the 2018/19 season.
-If we look at the winning odds at the betting companies, Juventus is one of the favorites to win!
+Juventus has been a force to be reckoned with for the last seasons of Serie A, and has won the last eight seasons.
+And there aren’t really anything that points to that anything will change for the 2019/20 season.
+If we look at the winning odds at the betting companies, Juventus is a clear favourite to claim the title once again!

 Winner odds 2018/19

 Odds from Unibet 25/6 2018

 You can follow Serie A here at Oddsexpert – where we provide you with the latest results, the schedule, and the current league table.
 You’ll also find stats and facts from the league, as well as the best odds for every match and round!

 Schedule and results